 Different scenarios for Cart notices

-- Set a timeline for purchase – Creating a sense of urgency in the customer’s mind while on Checkout can help a lot in preventing Cart abandonment.
-For example, if a customer has a sale item on the Cart, you can show a message like “Complete you purchase within 10 minutes to avail the special rate”.
+- Set a timeline for purchase – Creating a sense of urgency in the customer’s mind while at Checkout can help a lot in preventing Cart abandonment.
+For example, if a customer has a sale item on the Cart, you can show a message like “Complete your purchase within 10 minutes to avail of the special rate”.

 - Provide a personalized order – You can offer customers personal offers based on where they came from.
 For example, you can display something like “Avail special discount for our Facebook followers with coupon code FB20!”, if the customer came from our Facebook page.

-- Cross-sell based on the product or categories – Depending on the product in the Cart, you can cross sell other products available on your site.
+- Cross-sell based on the product or categories – Depending on the product in the Cart, you can cross-sell other products available on your site.
 For example, if a customer has a camera on Cart, you can very well offer a camera case at a special rate.
 Similarly, you can suggest another category of products as well.
-Like, inviting a customer who just bought a blazer to checkout your collection of neckties.
+Like, as inviting a customer who just bought a blazer to check out your collection of neckties.

-One of the very efficient off-page strategies to recover abandoned cart is to send follow up emails to customers.
+One of the very efficient off-page strategies to recover abandoned carts is to send follow-up emails to customers.
 Continuous engagement with your customers and prospects would help you recover abandoned carts considerably.
 As a result, you will see your conversion rate improving too.
-Apparently, follow up emails is one of the most effective marketing strategies that you can try.
-This powerful WooCommerce extension helps you send follow up emails as well as tweets to your customers.
+Apparently, follow-up emails are one of the most effective marketing strategies that you can try.
+This powerful WooCommerce extension helps you send follow-up emails as well as tweets to your customers.

 The plugin helps you measure the success of your email campaigns too, by providing detailed reports.
 It automates your marketing communication so that you can focus on implementing other interesting store strategies.
-Follow Ups also allows you to customize each of your templates so that they look different and professional.
+Follow-Ups also allow you to customize each of your templates so that they look different and professional.
 Moreover, it makes sure that you don’t miss any communication by offering options for prompt reminders.

-The single site subscription of the plugin would cost $99.
-5-site license is available for $149 and 25-site license is available for $249.
+The single-site subscription of the plugin would cost $99.
+5-site license is available for $149 and the 25-site license is available for $249.

 It allows great scope in A/B testing of your site with different content, designs, layout and structure.
 You can target specific customers or groups with interesting offers and discounts.
 And, you can decide on the timing of a pop-up to maximize the results.
 Moreover, you can measure the effects of your every effort and take appropriate actions.
 Optimonk integrates perfectly with WooCommerce and other marketing tools like MailChimp.